OceanicExchanges/beautiful-jekyll/_drafts/2018-02-20-data-reports-ca.md

 author: rccordell
 ---

 [Chronicling America](https://chroniclingamerica.loc.gov/) provides an aggregated, public portal to historical newspapers from the United States, collected under the the [National Digital Newspaper Program](http://www.loc.gov/ndnp/), a collaboration between the National Endowment for the Humanities and the Library of Congress.

-Newspaper Overview:
+Newspapers have been digitized from the years 1789-1963, though the bulk of the collection comes from the nineteenth century—indeed, especially from around 1850 on—to around 1922, the date commonly considered the US copyright boundary.
+Indeed, of the 2,576 titles available in Chronicling America as of April 2018, only 8 titles include issues from the decades 1780-1790, and only 24 titles reach into the decades 1930-1960.

+Newspaper Overview as of April 2018:

++ 2,576 distinct historical newspaper titles (which can, however, include multiple title changes in a largely stable paper as separate titles)
-+ As of November 2017, Chronicling America claims to publish 12,455,027 historical newspaper pages
++ 13,286,065 historical newspaper pages
 + Page images are provided in PDF and JPG2 through the web interface.
 Additionally, archive-quality TIFF facsimiles can be requested from the Library of Congress
 + OCR-derived, page-level text data is provided in both TXT and XML formats
 + Titles available at <http://chroniclingamerica.loc.gov/newspapers.txt>